Integralist/gist-archiver/docs/go-backend.md

 The application's execution is orchestrated in `cmd/archiver/main.go` and relies heavily on goroutines and channels for concurrency.

-1.  **Initialization**: The `main` function starts by creating the necessary output directories (`/gists` and `/markdown_files`).
+1.  **Initialization**: The `main` function starts by creating the necessary output directories.
 2.  **Channels**: Two buffered channels are created to manage the flow of data between concurrent stages:
     -   `gistDetailChan`: To pass `GistDetail` objects from the API fetcher to the file processors.
     -   `indexEntryChan`: To pass `IndexEntry` objects from the processors to the final index generator.
 3.  **Goroutines**: The application launches several goroutines to work in parallel:
-    -   A single **fetcher goroutine** (`client.FetchAndProcessGistDetails`) fetches gist details from the GitHub API and sends them into `gistDetailChan`.
+    -   A single **fetcher goroutine** fetches gist details from the GitHub API and sends them into `gistDetailChan`.
 Once all gists are fetched, it closes this channel.
-    -   A pool of **processor goroutines** (`filegen.ProcessSingleGist`) reads from `gistDetailChan`.
+    -   A pool of **processor goroutines** reads from `gistDetailChan`.
 Each worker processes one gist at a time (generating its Markdown and HTML pages) and sends an `IndexEntry` into `indexEntryChan`.
-The number of workers is based on the number of available CPU cores.
     -   A single **indexer goroutine** collects all `IndexEntry` items from `indexEntryChan`.
-Once the channel is closed (signaling that all gists have been processed), it sorts the entries by date and generates the final `index.html` and `index.md` files.
+Once the channel is closed, it sorts the entries by date and generates the final `index.html`, `index.md`, and search index files.
 4.  **Synchronization**: `sync.WaitGroup` is used to ensure that all steps complete in the correct order.
-The main function waits for fetching to complete, then for processing to complete, and finally for indexing to complete before exiting.
+The main function waits for fetching, processing, and indexing to complete before exiting.

 This concurrent model allows the application to overlap network I/O (fetching gists) with CPU-bound work (processing files), significantly speeding up the archival process.